Huegoxaga/notes/python/tools-and-packages.md

 ### Evaluate Model

+- `model.summary()` print the structure of the model after it's been built
 - `loss, metrics = model.evaluate(X_test, y_test)` return the loss value and list of metrics values, specified during model compiling

 ### Use Model